Evacuation decisions in response to natural disasters: Insights from a large-scale social media survey: Analysis

 \subsubsection{Who makes the decision to evacuate?}

-Asked “Whose decision first led to you leaving your home?,” the plurality responded that it was their own decision (47.7\%), while 24.3\% and 23.6\% attributed the decision to a family member or the government, respectively.
-Men were significantly more likely to say it was their own decision, while women were more likely to say it was a government decision (Figure \ref{fig:2}).
+Of those respondents who were asked, “Whose decision first led to you leaving your home?”
+(Survey Appendix: Survey Questions and Logic: 19), the plurality responded that it was their own decision (47.7\%), while 24.3\% and 23.6\% attributed the decision to a family member or the government, respectively.
+Men were significantly more likely to say it was their own decision, while women were more likely to say it was a government decision based on a $\chi^2$ test (Figure \ref{fig:2}).
+We caution that these attribution decisions may be subject to some self-reporting bias.

-This result held up in regression models adjusted for gender, age, and education as collected through the survey instrument, and whether the person was the head of their household, with an odds ratio of 2.3 for women reporting government as compared to their own decision (Appendix Figure \ref{fig:Total_weights_q29_evacuation_decision_regression_no_interaction}, Appendix Table \ref{Total_weights_q29_evacuation_decision_regression_no_interaction}).
-In these models, people who were not head of household had twice the odds of attributing the evacuation decision to a family member.
-We should note that these results reflect what people report to us; it’s entirely possible that the same sequence of events - say the government advises a person to evacuate and they do - can result in different attributions for the decision, depending on whether the person views following the advice as ultimately their own decision, or as stemming from the government’s decision.
-These biases are, however, known to the survey literature and the survey is designed to minimize this to the extent possible.
+This result holds when controlling for gender, age, and education and whether the person was the head of their household (Table~\ref{Total_weights_q29_evacuation_decision_regression_no_interaction}).
+We find an odds ratio of 2.3 for women attributing the decision to their government as compared to attributing it to themselves (statistically significant at the $\alpha=0.05$-level).
+In these models, we find that people who were not head of household had twice the odds of attributing the evacuation decision to a family member.